 Hard lessons stick Or Why You Need To Backup Your WordPress Website

 I cried when I found my webspace empty one morning.
-I had no backup.
+I still didn’t bother with backups!
+How stupid.

-What did I learn from this?
-Well, first of all, I use better passwords now.
-I don’t want to imagine what it would be like to be hacked again and everything I created so carefully would be wiped.
-Or severe technical issue occurs, an update fails, or a virus sneaks in, …
+I don’t want to imagine what it would be like to be hacked again and everything I created so carefully would be wiped out or hold hostage.
+Or severe technical issues occurs, an update fails, or a virus sneaks in, …

 Free automated Website BackUp anyone?